 Why are you making this game?

 The Battle for Fallujah is filled with stories and people as remarkable as any in history.
-Their courage inspires us, and their sacrifice reveals powerful truths about war and the human beings who are most affected by it.
+Their courage inspires us, and their sacrifice reveals powerful truths about war -- and about us.

-It's time to set politics aside and experience one of the most important events in a generation.
+It's time to set politics aside and step into one of the world's most important events in half a century.